lukeWaninger/RiverRunner/doc/DesignSpecification.md

 #### Temperature/Precipitation Data
 Temperature and precipitation data was gathered through individual requests for each station on the NOAA website.
 Each request returned a CSV file with all recording for the specific weather station.
 Addresses and stations were parsed from these files in `def parse_addresses_and_stations_from_precip()`.

-#### Snowfall Data
+#### Snowpack Data
-Initial snowfall data was retrieved from <a alt='NOAA snowfall' href='https://www.ncdc.noaa.gov/snow-and-ice/daily-snow/'>NOAA</a>
+Initial snowpack data was retrieved from <a alt='NOAA snowpack' href='https://www.ncdc.noaa.gov/snow-and-ice/daily-snow/'>NOAA</a>.
-The function `def scrape_snowfall()` retrieves snowfall data for all reporting stations in Washington, one day at a time.
+The function `def scrape_snowfall()` retrieves snowpack data for all reporting stations in Washington, one day at a time.
 Results are saved to 'data/snowfall.csv' and manually uploaded to the database.

 <b>relational mapping</b> - stored to <i>metric</i>, <i>station</i>, and <i>measurement</i>